jauhien/g-sorcery/docs/developer_instructions.rst

 generator, two ebuild generators, eclass and metadata generators.

 Also you should write an executable that calls g-sorcery and some configs.

+To have better understanding you can look at gs-elpa and gs-ctan backends available in g-sorcery repository.